TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 If you typed this into a file, save it as minecrafthack.py and run it with ''python minecrafthack.py''

 Something is not right.
 We will have to fix it.
-We will add more while we are at it.
+See if you can fix my capital M.

+See if you can write your entire name.

+There are other projects that can be found elsewhere like the interactive photo booth, giant clock, and more.

 <a href="https://github.com/TechnologyClassroom/RaspberryPiProgrammingWorkshop/blob/master/minecrafthack.py">minecrafthack.py code</a>

 This is only the beginning of what can be done.
 Check out these links for more Minecraft projects with the pi.
+* <a href="https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/">Raspberry Pi webpage about Minecraft: Pi Edition</a>
+* <a href="http://www.stuffaboutcode.com/p/minecraft-api-reference.html">Minecraft Pi api reference</a>
 * <a href="http://www.stuffaboutcode.com/p/minecraft.html">An overview about Minecraft Pi programming with links</a>
   * <a href="http://www.stuffaboutcode.com/2013/06/programming-minecraft-with-bukkit.html">How to connect Python to regular Minecraft using bukkit server</a>
   * <a href="http://www.stuffaboutcode.com/2014/10/minecraft-raspberryjuice-and-canarymod.html">How to connect Python to regular Minecraft using canary server</a>
   * <a href="https://github.com/raspberrypilearning/getting-started-with-minecraft-pi">Getting started with Minecraft: Pi</a>
   * <a href="https://github.com/martinohanlon/minecraft-clock">Working clock project for Minecraft Pi</a>
   * <a href="https://github.com/martinohanlon">Other projects from that programmer/author Martin</a>
-  * <a href="http://www.stuffaboutcode.com/p/minecraft-api-reference.html">Minecraft Pi api reference</a>
   * <a href="http://pi.minecraft.net/">Minecraft: Pi Edition home page - the api has been updated since then</a>
   * <a href="http://www.amazon.com/Adventures-Minecraft-David-Whale/dp/111894691X/">Book - Adventures in Minecraft</a>
   * <a href="http://www.amazon.com/Learn-Program-Minecraft-Transform-Python/dp/1593276702/">Book - Learn to Program with Minecraft: Transform Your World with the Power of Python</a>